 This sink writes data to HBase.
 The Hbase configuration is picked up from the first hbase-site.xml encountered in the classpath.
 A class implementing HbaseEventSerializer which is specified by the configuration is used to convert the events into HBase puts and/or increments.
 These puts and increments are then written to HBase.
-This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
+This sink provides the same consistency quarantees as HBase, which is currently row-wise atomicity.
 In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.
+For convenience two serializers are provided with flume.
+The SimpleHbaseEventSerializer (org.apache.flume.sink.hbase.SimpleHbaseEventSerializer) writes the event body as is to HBase, and optionally increments column in Hbase.
+This is primarily an example implementation.
+The RegexHbaseEventSerializer (org.apache.flume.sink.hbase.RegexHbaseEventSerializer) breaks the event body based on the given regex and writes each part into different columns.